‘Enabling Rhodes Support-Staff to Support their Children’

 Once the university has established the effectiveness of the programme, it could well be developed into a ‘condition of employment’ and be utilised by the university to attract and retain a loyal workforce.
 It could constitute strong evidence that Rhodes is a progressive and caring employer.
 In other words, there are a range of potential benefits.

-Through the Vice-Chancellor's initiative, now 4 years old, the Community Engagement Division established the Parent Engagement Program.
-The objective of the program is to work with Rhodes University staff (Grades 1-5) in order to improve their children's access to higher education.
-Through literacy support in the early childhood space and tutoring and mentoring at the top end of schooling (Grade 11s and 12), the children of Rhodes University staff are assisted in improving their literacy levels and their school performance to a level where they can achieve a bachelors pass in their matric exams thereby allowing them the opportunity to study at Rhodes University.
+Through the Vice-Chancellor's initiative, the Community Engagement Division established the Vulindlela Program.
+The objective of the program is to work with Rhodes University staff ( Salary Grades 1-5) in order to improve their children's access to higher education.
+Through literacy support in the early childhood space and tutoring and mentoring at the top end of schooling (Grade 10 to 12), the children of Rhodes University staff are assisted in improving their literacy levels and their school performance to a level where they can achieve a bachelors pass in their matric exams thereby allowing them the opportunity to study at Rhodes University.
 In doing so, otherwise inaccessible and prohibitively expensive tertiary education may be opened for them.

 This initiative offers an invaluable opportunity to pioneer strategies for bringing Rhodes staff and their families, Rhodes students and, community partners together to build a network of support to keep the children of Rhodes staff on the path to high school graduation, university or advanced training, and successful lives beyond.